spirula/iptables-role/README.md

 Author Information
 ------------------

-This role was created by the admins team in spirula systems company
+This role was created by the operations team in spirula systems company

 company website: http://www.spirulasystems.com/